drBenway/pixi-vn-wiki/Tickers.md

 The [PixiJS Ticker](https://pixijs.com/8.x/examples/basic/tinting) is a class that manages the update loop.
 It is used to animate the canvas elements.

-In Pixi'VN, you can use the Ticker, but through functions of the `GameWindowManager` class.
+In Pixi’VN, you can use the Ticker, but through functions of the `GameWindowManager` class.
 The reason is that this way I can keep track of the Tickers and delete those that are no longer used.

 ## Create a Ticker

 In Pixi.js, you can add a Ticker by passing a lambda as a parameter that will be executed on each frame.

-In Pixi'VN, you must create a class tha extends `TickerBase`, add a decorator `@tickerDecorator` to the class and override the `fn` method.
+In Pixi’VN, you must create a class tha extends `TickerBase`, add a decorator `@tickerDecorator` to the class and override the `fn` method.

 `@tickerDecorator` is a decorator that save the ticker in memory.
 It have a optional parameter that is the id of the ticker (must be unique).
 If you don't pass the id, the ticker will be saved with the class name. ( [How enable the decorators in TypeScript?](/Various-Answers.md#how-enable-the-decorators-in-typescript) )